bm98/dump1090-html_2/README.md

 Instrument Panel for the selected aircraft, switch between panel and sheet view. javascript draws on HTML5 Canvas.

+### 3D View added
+A 3D view of selected aircrafts was added.
+Switch between panel / 3D view and sheet view. javascript draws with Three.js .

 ### geo layers added
 Markers for airports and navaids, airways hi/lo and fixes